7UKECREAT0R/VoidDweller/README.md

 VoidDweller adds post-wither content to survival worlds by introducing a new variety of extremely powerful loot and effects.
 Withers now drop both Nether Stars and Void Stars, the latter of which can be used to craft a Void Pylon, allowing entry to the void.
 Entering the void blasts you out from the sky as a voidling.

 #### Void Mobs
 Voidlings can infect other mobs near them that are susceptible to the void, mutilating them in many different ways.
-Every void-variant mob has powerful custom drops, enabling tons of new gameplay styles and abilities.
+Every void-variant mob has powerful custom drops, enabling lots of new gameplay.
 Void mobs deal massive void damage to anything near that is insusceptible to the void.
 Stepping on a beacon will immediately cleanse you.

 # Content
 #### Stuff